 Not unlike many regions of the country, Western North Carolina has been particularly hard-hit by layoffs due to the increased globalization of furniture, textiles, heavy metals and other traditional manufacturing.
-Industry in Western North Carolina has had to undergo significant changes due to those global economic factors and the subsequent loss of thousands of manufacturing jobs between the years of 1999 and today [Klein, 6].
-In April of 2002, North Carolina had the third highest unemployment rate in the country and 50,500 fewer people were employed in manufacturing than in 2000 due to plant closings and layoffs, a problem reported as "near crises proportion [Klein, 6]."
-In 2002, the total employment in North Carolina decreased by 91,100 jobs [The Rural Center, 13].
-Many counties in Western North Carolina had not experienced such dire economic conditions since the Great Depression [Western Carolina University, 14].
-Job loss has continued and the August 2010 unemployment rate for the 25 counties in Western North Carolina hovers around 11.0%, where it has been for the past 2 years [Center for Economic Research, 5].
+Industry in Western North Carolina has had to undergo significant changes due to those global economic factors and the subsequent loss of thousands of manufacturing jobs between the years of 1999 and today [6].
+In April of 2002, North Carolina had the third highest unemployment rate in the country and 50,500 fewer people were employed in manufacturing than in 2000 due to plant closings and layoffs, a problem reported as "near crisis proportion [6]."
+In 2002, the total employment in North Carolina decreased by 91,100 jobs [11].
+Many counties in Western North Carolina had not experienced such dire economic conditions since the Great Depression [12].
+Job loss has continued and the August 2010 unemployment rate for the 25 counties in Western North Carolina hovers around 11.0%, where it has been for the past 2 years [5].

-The current economic crises, coupled with the university's long-standing commitment to economic development in Western North Carolina, led the university to establish a campus-wide mandate for engagement with regional business and industry.
-Engagement activities focus on sustaining regional businesses and boosting entrepreneurial startups through innovative and creative projects that develop intellectual capital and technology transfer [Bardo, 3, 4, 2].
-Additionally, current research suggests that creative and innovative engagement projects must be coupled with student learning to strengthen the competencies of ET graduates [Snellenberger, 11].
+The current economic crisis, coupled with the university's long-standing commitment to economic development in Western North Carolina, led the university to establish a campus-wide mandate for engagement with regional business and industry.
+Engagement activities focus on sustaining regional businesses and boosting entrepreneurial startups through innovative and creative projects that develop intellectual capital and technology transfer [3, 4, 2].
+Additionally, current research suggests that creative and innovative engagement projects must be coupled with student learning to strengthen the competencies of ET graduates [9].

-The main vehicle for extending the university's offerings to Western North Carolina's unskilled or underskilled workforce is through the current distance learning curriculum in Engineering Technology.
+The main vehicle for extending the university's offerings to Western North Carolina's unskilled or under skilled workforce is through the current distance learning curriculum in Engineering Technology.
 After the development of the new on-campus Engineering Technology curriculum in 2002, a new distance curriculum also emerged.
 Western Carolina University had built a strong reputation for service to the region's workforce by offering a face-to-face, site-based curriculum since the inception of off-campus offerings in the early 1980's.
-However, due to revenue shortfalls, economic downturns, and more workers returned to education for careen changes, alternative methods of delivery were implemented.
-The distance program is currently delivered to approximately 100 students through combinations of on-site, web-enhanced, on-line, ITV and VCL.
+However, due to revenue shortfalls, economic downturns, and more workers returned to education for career changes, alternative methods of delivery were implemented.
+The distance program is currently delivered to approximately 100 students through combinations of on-site, web-enhanced, on-line, Interactive Television (ITV), and a Virtual Computer Laboratory (VCL) system.
 Similarly, the number of resident on-campus students in the Engineering Technology program is 125.